 The coaching environment

-The coaching environment is the physical space (clean, quiet, no distractions) where the coaching takes place but also the relationship in itself.
+The coaching environment is the physical space (clean, quiet, no distractions) where the coaching takes place and the relationship itself.
 The physical space is the container of the coaching relationship.

 In co-active coaching, the coaching environment has two main characteristics:

-- It is a courageous place , where the coachees approaches their ideal lives with motivation, creativity, and commitment.
+- It is a courageous place where the coachees approach their ideal lives with motivation, creativity, and commitment.

-There are four qualities of a safe and courages coaching environment:
+There are four qualities of a safe and courageous coaching environment:

 - Confidentiality: disclosure should happen only if the coachee agrees (including in an organisational context).

-- Trust: from little things like being always on time as a coach, to trust into the coachee’s capabilities and resources to achieve her purpose.
+- Trust: from being always on time as a coach to trusting in the coachee’s capabilities and resources to achieve her purpose.

-- Speaking the truth: from both the coachee and coach (without judgement for the latter).
+- Speaking the truth: from the coachee and coach (without judgement for the latter).

-- Openness and spaciousness: the coachee has space to fail, learn from it, while the coach is completely detached from any particular course of action or results that the coachee achieves.
+- Openness and spaciousness: the coachee has space to fail and learn from it, while the coach is completely detached from any particular course of action or results that the coachee achieves.

 Reflection: what are the characteristics of your coaching environment?
-Is it safe, courages, inspires trust and openness?
+Is it safe, courageous, and inspires trust and openness?

 The designed alliance